MPvHarmelen/torcs-server/README.md

 ```

 ## Patching
-The course uses version 1.3.7.
-Patching this version, however, isn't tested.
+The computational intelligence course uses version 1.3.7.
+Patching this version, however, is **not** tested.
 If you really want to patch your own TORCS installation instead of using the provided patched source for version 1.3.7, follow these instructions.
 These instructions are to patch the source of TORCS version 1.3.**4**.
 Try patching version 1.3.7 at your own risk 😊

-To create your own patched version of Torcs, download version 1.3.4 (or 1.3.7 at your own risk) and [this patch](https://sourceforge.net/projects/cig/files/SCR%20Championship/Server%20Linux/2.1/) (linked from the [SCRC 2015 software page](http://cs.adelaide.edu.au/~optlog/SCR2015/software.html)).
+To create your own patched version of torcs, download version 1.3.4 (or 1.3.7 at your own risk) and [this patch](https://sourceforge.net/projects/cig/files/SCR%20Championship/Server%20Linux/2.1/) (linked from the [SCRC 2015 software page](http://cs.adelaide.edu.au/~optlog/SCR2015/software.html)).

 Unpack the TORCS source and the unpack the patch *inside* the source directory. `cd` to the patch directory (e.g. `cd torcs-1.3.4/scr-patch`) and run `sh ./do_patch.sh`.